iyevenko/Knowledge-Repo/Control Theory/Model Predictive Control/Model Predictive Control Overview.md

 ## Models and Modeling
 MPC uses a dynamic model to forecast system behavior and optimize the forecast to produce the best decision - the control move at the current time.
 Models are central to every form of MPC.
 The state estimation problem is to evaluate the record of measurements to determine the most likely initial state of the system.

+## Applications
+MPC has been used in various applications, including:
+- Chemical processes
+- Power systems
+- Robotics
+- Autonomous vehicles
+- Aerospace systems

+## Comparisons to Other Control Schemes
+MPC has several advantages over other control schemes, such as PID control and LQR.
+It can handle constraints and nonlinearities, and it can optimize control inputs over a finite time horizon.
+However, it can be computationally expensive and requires a good model of the system.
+MPC has been compared to other control schemes, such as adaptive control and fuzzy control.

 ## Variants of MPC
 There are several variants of MPC, including:
-- Linear MPC
 - Nonlinear MPC
+- Distributed MPC
+- Stochastic MPC
 - Robust MPC
-- Stochastic MPC
-- Distributed MPC
+- Economic MPC

-## Applications of MPC
+## Overview
-MPC has been used in various applications, including:
-- Chemical processes
-- Automotive control
-- Robotics
-- Aerospace
-- Power systems
+MPC is a control scheme that uses a model of the system to predict future behavior and optimize control inputs over a finite time horizon.
+The optimization problem is solved at each time step, and the first control input is applied to the system.
+MPC has become increasingly popular in recent years due to its ability to handle constraints and nonlinearities.

 ## Examples of MPC
 There are many different forms of MPC that can be used for various applications.
 The most useful forms of MPC are presented here, which also display the roles of the three main assumptions used to guarantee closed-loop asymptotic stability.
 These assumptions are summarized in Table 2.1 for the time-invariant case, and Table 2.2 for the time-varying case.